-- It is generally unadvisable to authorize a release of your earnest money (or a pass-through) until your transaction closes.
+- It is generally inadvisable to authorize a release of your earnest money (or a pass-through) until your transaction closes.

 First, read your contract.
 Laws vary from state to state.
-In California, for example, a state which often leads the nation, standard C.A.R. purchase contracts allow for the return of the earnest money deposit to the buyer within a specified time period should the buyer elect to cancel the transaction.
+In California, for example, standard C.A.R. purchase contracts allow for the return of the earnest money deposit to the buyer within a specified time period should the buyer elect to cancel the transaction.
 If at that point the seller refused to return the deposit without cause, the seller could end up paying a $1,000 civil penalty to the buyer.

 However, not every agent is a member of C.A.R. in California.
-And builders typically do not use a C.A.R. contract.
-They have their own purchase contracts, mostly 150 pages and then some.
+And builders typically do not use a C.A.R. contract as they have their own purchase contracts.

 In usual circumstances, though, upon cancellation, the sellers and buyers are asked to sign mutual release instructions.
 If an agreement cannot be reached, the party holding the earnest money deposit will continue to hold it until an agreement is reached.
 If no agreement has been reached after a few years, escrow companies then send the parties a certified letter asking for mutual instructions.
 The letter says if nobody responds within a certain time period, then escrow will return the money to the buyer.

-If the seller contests the action then, after 3 years, escrow will send the money to the state of California, presumably to help balance our budget deficit.
+If the seller contests the action then, after three years, escrow will send the money to the state of California.

 At the time of writing, Elizabeth Weintraub, Cal BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.